How to Find a Lost Drone – 5 Tips to Prevent Losing a Drone, and 9 Tips if You Already Have!

 Find Your Lost Drone with a Tracker

 If you have never lost a drone, take my advice and buy a tracker now!
+See our article on the best drone trackers for advice.
 A GPS tracker lets you pinpoint a precise search area.
 You have a much higher chance of finding your lost UAV with one.
 You can purchase a tracker for around $80.
 The cheaper ones use SIM cards that provide coordinates when you need them.

 Others have a cellular connection and work with Google Maps.
 They are, of course, more expensive.
 Though, that kind of connection does give you a precise, real-time location.
 You also get nifty tracking features for flight duration, speed, ascent, distance, and altitude.